-Storytelling, especially around educational issues, has always interested Melanie Marquez Parra, NACAC’s new chief communications officer.
-A communications and public relations professional for 15 years, Parra currently is director of communications and chief spokesperson at the University of Colorado Boulder.
-She will join the NACAC staff January 4, 2022.
+Storytelling, especially around educational issues, has always interested Melanie Marquez Parra, NACAC’s chief communications officer.
+A communications and public relations professional for 15 years, Parra previously was director of communications and chief spokesperson at the University of Colorado Boulder.
+She joined the NACAC staff in 2022.

 “The way communicators can create connections and understanding drew me to this field,” she said.
 “I love hearing someone’s story and then being able to share their story in a compelling way.
 When I began my career as a city government reporter with The Bradenton Herald (FL), I always felt fortunate when strangers opened their doors and their hearts to me to tell me their stories.
 Reporting taught me how there are always multiple ways to view and interpret an issue, depending on where a person is coming from.
 Our experiences frame our understanding, and it’s interesting work to connect with varied audiences through storytelling.”

 Parra’s shift from reporting to public relations came from her desire “to tell stories on behalf of an organization that works on a cause or issue I believe in.
 For me, that cause has always been education.”

 Priorities outlined in NACAC’s Ad hoc Committee on Leadership in College Admission spurred her to apply for the job.
 “I was impressed with what the committee identified as priorities for the organization.
 The report discusses the need to change the national conversation around higher education to have it be viewed and valued by more people as a public good.
 I agree with that notion and want to contribute to NACAC’s work on this.”